Glowin' Moses: 2006 and beyond

 In 2006 the band appeared as part of The Inspiration Network (INSP) channel program "CATS" (Christian Artist Talent Search) this was the band's final televised performance.
 In 2007, after eight years and four albums, the band decided to take an "indefinite hiatus".
 In 2008 the remaining members finally decided to part ways for good, effectively ending the band.
 Rumors persisted of a reunion in 2009 (10 years after the band's initial formation), but the rumors were not addressed by any of the band's former members.

 As of 2010, several members are still in pursuit of their musical ambitions.
 Curtis Brown plays saxophone in the Michael Clark Band.
 Michael J. Adams is playing and writing for the Ben Phelps Project.
 Ron Mason continues to play guitar for First Baptist Church.
 While many of the members have departed from the band, most of the guys remain in contact.
 In 2013, Alden Lumagui, after almost 8 years of musical abstinence, dusted off the ol' 5 string EdgeQ Hammer with the DR Neon strings and auditioned for the Waters Edge Church production team at their Yorktown, VA campus.
 "I was worried about auditions and not having picked up a bass in soo long, but overall it went great!" said Lumagui of his audition experience.
-As of 2015, Lumagui continues to play bass for WEC in Yorktown, VA and still manages to keep in touch with his former Glowin' Moses band mates.
+As of 2015, Lumagui continues to play bass for WEC in Yorktown, VA and still manages to keep in touch with his former Glowin' Moses bandmates.